cata-11/hr-app/README.md

 - Teams with the same name are not allowed, however a manager can be assigned to multiple teams and a team can't be deleted if there are employees in it.

 ## Data flow
-Let's take for example creating an employee (the same logic applies for roles and teams).
+Let's take for example creating an employee.

 On the frontend user enters data in *EmployeeForm.vue* component: name, surname, email, birthdate, chooses a role from available roles (fetched from database) and a team (each team has a manager so the manager will be selected automatically based on the selected team), then user clicks on *Create* button the *EmployeeForm.vue* then has functions for validating entered data, if it doesn't pass validation then it shows for every separate input if there's something wrong with entered data else data is sent to the parent component, which is *Employees.vue* that then calls a function *addEmployee()* which is sending a post request to the server and waiting for a response.
 On the backend the server receives the request and firstly decodes the users's token stored in the Authorization header to check for users status.
-If the user has admin status then it continues to the *create()* function were creates a new employee using Employee model, add it to the database and sending back to the client a response.
+If the user has admin status then it continues to the *create()* function where creates a new employee using Employee model, add it to the database and send back to the client a response.
 If something went wrong it sends a response with the error message and status code.
 On the frontend the response contains saved item and it's added to the *items* array on frontend, if an error occured then *TheDialog.vue* will pop up showing the error message.

 The same logic applies to teams and roles with some additional checks.